 - 1/4 cup chopped fresh cilantro

-In a large saucepan over medium heat, brown the pork sausage with the granulated onion, garlic, and red pepper flakes until the sausage is cooked throughout and onions are softened; drain fats well.
+In a large saucepan over medium heat, brown the pork sausage with the granulated onion, garlic, and red pepper flakes until the sausage is fully cooked throughout and onions are softened; drain fats well.

 Stir in the soup, diced tomatoes and green chilies, sweet corn, and milk; bring chowder to a simmer then reduce heat to low, cooking the chowder until all the ingredients are hot throughout.
-Stir in cilantro.
+Stir in the fresh cilantro.

-Serve chowder garnished with your favorite toppings, such as sour cream, salsa, tortilla chips, shredded cheese, etc.
+Serve the chowder at once, garnished with your favorite toppings, such as sour cream, salsa, tortilla chips, shredded cheese, etc.